16 July 2025

 Top 15 Colleges That Accept a 2.0 GPA

-Below is a table highlighting some colleges that accept a 2.0 GPA, along with their average tuition fees, average salary outcomes, and exams required.
+Here below is a table of some colleges that accept students with a 2.0 GPA, and their average tuition fee, average salary returns, and required tests.

 College/University | Average Tuition Fees | Exams Required |